timwmillard/sqlinjection/README.md

 ./person update 1 Timothy Millard
 ```

----

 ## Hack

 Now hack away and find the exploit.
+And yes, you can read the source code to find the exploit.